souza-eab/SEEG/README.md

 # SEEG Brasil on Github

-> Here is available all the scripts used for processing collection 8 of SEEG Cities.
+> Here is available all the scripts used for processing collection 8 of SEEG.

 ## Summary of mapbiomas code repositories